-Figure 26 - Kingpin (Typical)
+Figure 30 - Kingpin (Typical)

-5.4 - SUSPENSION AND AXLES

-5.4.1 - PIVOT CONNECTION
+5.4 - SUSPENSION AND AXLES 5.4.1 - PIVOT CONNECTION

-All Lead, Pull and single semi Flat and Step Deck Trailers are factory equipped with air ride suspensions.
-The manufacturer uses exclusively, suspensions manufactured by Hendrickson International.
+These grain trailers are factory equipped with air ride suspensions manufactured by Hendrickson International.
 Hendrickson has a wealth of information available on their website at hendrickson-intl.com to assist with inspections and maintenance of their suspension products.

-All deck trailers employ the Hendrickson Intraax suspension.
+All of our grain trailers employ the Hendrickson Intraax suspension.
 These suspensions employ a rubber bushing in the trailing arm at the pivot point where the arm is connected to the frame bracket.
 Hendrickson has published three maintenance brochures, as follows, that describe in detail how to inspect this pivot connection and, if necessary, how to repair any damage.
 Go to hendrickson-intl.com and get your copy of:

 - a.
-Brochure B106 Pivot Bushing Inspection Procedure. - Brochure L750 Bushing Tube Spacer Inspection/Replacement. - Brochure L427 Replacement of Tri-Functional Bushing.
+Brochure B106 Pivot Bushing Inspection Procedure. - b.
+Brochure L750 Bushing Tube Spacer Inspection/Replacement. - Brochure L427 Replacement of Tri-Functional Bushing.